 Bring your own.
-If the airline you are flying with does provide them, chances are you are going to have to wait until you are at cruising altitude to get them or the quality of the headphones will not be as good as the pair you own.
-Headphones not only serve to help to hear your movie or music better, but they also block out sound while you are trying to sleep, especially if you are near someone that snores.
+If the airline you are flying with provides them, chances are you will have to wait until you are at cruising altitude to get them or the quality of the headphones will not be as good as the pair you own.
+Headphones not only help to hear your movie or music better, but they also block out sound while you are trying to sleep, especially if you are near someone that snores.
 Double whammy.

 Here are a few I recommend.

 4. Essential Toiletries (Toothbrush, small toothpaste and deodorant)

 Not only should you aim to disembark feeling rested, but aim to feel and smell clean.
 An easy way to achieve that is to bring a toothbrush and a small tube of toothpaste (100 ml or less).
 Also, a small stick of deodorant will leave you smelling fresh and clean.
 The immigration official and those you are meeting will appreciate the effort, plus you will feel ready to start your day.

 Target is a great place to grab these small sized item.

 A pen will come in handy if you need to fill out immigration paperwork.
 Many people forget to bring a pen so it will also make you popular in your row.

 6. Slippers or Thick Socks